watsonwork/watsonwork-developer-docs/guides/V1_get_team_space_templates.md

 # Get Team Space Templates

 Some space templates are associated with particular teams.
-Using the teamSpaceTemplates query, a user with the appropriate permission (determined by the offering to which they are subscribed) can fetch a collection of the templates associated with a team to which they belong.
+Using the teamSpaceTemplates query, a user with the appropriate permission (determined by the offering to which they are subscribed) can fetch a collection of the templates curated by their team admin.

 ## Schema